commercelayer/commercelayer-docs-resources/fixed_price_promotions/object.md

 ---
-description: A comprehensive list of the fixed price promotion resource's attributes and relationships.
+description: A comprehensive list of the fixed price promotion resource's attributes and relationships
 ---

 # The fixed price promotion object